 Placental and Breast Milk Passage

-Lamivudine readily crosses the placenta in humans, achieving comparable cord blood and maternal concentrations.3 In a study of 123 mother/infant pairs, the placental transfer expressed as fetal-to-maternal area under the curve (AUC) ratio was 0.86, and the lamivudine amniotic fluid accumulation, expressed as the amniotic fluid-to-fetal AUC ratio, was 2.9.4 Other studies have also noted accumulation of lamivudine in amniotic fluid.5 This is likely secondary to renal excretion of lamivudine by the fetus; lamivudine diffuses from maternal to fetal blood through the placenta and the fetal kidney removes lamivudine from fetal blood and concentrates it in urine, with fetal micturition causing a rise in the concentration of lamivudine in amniotic fluid.
+Lamivudine readily crosses the placenta in humans, achieving comparable cord blood and maternal concentrations.3 In a study of 123 mother/infant pairs, the placental transfer expressed as fetal-to-maternal area under the curve (AUC) ratio was 0.86, and the lamivudine amniotic fluid accumulation, expressed as the amniotic fluid-to-fetal AUC ratio, was 2.9.4 Other studies have also noted accumulation of lamivudine in amniotic fluid due to urinary excretion of lamivudine by the fetus into amniotic fluid.2